COVID: Can a surgical mask be used more than once?

 The filtration power of surgical masks hardly changes after being worn (if they do not get wet), nor after being stored dry at room temperature because filtration is based on the mesh of the fibres and its electrostatic properties.
 After 30 uses, the loss of filtration and fit to the face makes the surgical mask comparable to a new fabric mask.
 Therefore, if one is careful, and the mask is not splashed, one can keep the mask for a very long time, and recycle it at least 20 or 30 times, allowing more than six months of use.
 Of course, you can choose to renew your masks more often.

-Can you wash your surgical mask or disinfect it?
+Can you wash your surgical mask?

 Is this method as effective for FFP2/N95 masks?